mikemartin/coatesgroup/content/collections/pages/careers.md

                   -
                     type: text
                     text: 'We do not use third-party messaging apps (such as WhatsApp) to conduct interviews or make job offers.'
       -
         type: paragraph
         content:
-          -
-            type: text
-            text: "If you are unsure about any communications that you have received claiming to be from Coates Group, please contact us at info[at]coatesgroup[dot]com\_before sharing any personal information."
-      -
-        type: paragraph
-        content: